young-steveo/bottlejs/README.md

 ### Service Provider

 This is the meat of the Bottle library.
 The above methods `Bottle#service` and `Bottle#factory` are just shorthand for the provider function.
-You usually can get by with the simple functions above, but if you really need more granular control of your services in different environments, regiser them as a provider.
+You usually can get by with the simple functions above, but if you really need more granular control of your services in different environments, register them as a provider.
 To use it, pass a constructor for the provider that exposes a `$get` function.
 The `$get` function is used as a factory to build your service.

 ```js
 var bottle = new Bottle();